minhaz1217/devops-notes/85. opening ssh from local computer/README.md

 ## Purpose

-Here I'm showing how to open SSH from your local computer so that you can SSH into your local computer from a github pipeline.
+Here I'm showing how to open SSH from your local computer and ssh into it from another remote computer.

 ## Steps

+## Installing and enabling Open SSH

 #### Install ssh server in your WSL
 ```